Media inquiries are always welcome

 815-923-4391 ext 408

-For writers and reporters: The museum is happy to provide whatever assistance we can with your story, whether you're covering IRM or one of our events directly or whether you're looking to add depth to your story with insight into the history of trains and transit.
+The museum is happy to provide to writers and reporters whatever assistance we can with your story.
+This applies whether you're covering IRM or one of our events directly, or whether you're looking to add depth to your story with insight into the history of trains and transit.
 With 24 hours notice we can provide a guide who will be happy to show you around the museum and can try and answer your questions about the museum's exhibits and about railroad history in the area.

-For photographers: Photography for non-commercial purposes is welcomed - in fact, we encourage it!
-If you're interested in taking professional photographs in a unique, varied, and historic setting, IRM is just the place.
-Our trains and historic buildings offer unlimited possibilities for photo subjects and backgrounds and we offer great flexibility and affordable rates.
+Photography for non-commercial purposes is welcome - in fact, we encourage it!
+So if you're interested in taking professional photographs in a unique, varied, and historic setting, IRM is just the place.
+Our trains and historic buildings offer unlimited possibilities for photo subjects and backgrounds.
+We also offer great flexibility and affordable rates for commercial photography.
 Contact us below to inquire about pricing and policies.

-For production crews: The museum has starred in many television shows and movies including A League of Their Own, Groundhog Day, Flags of Our Fathers, Transformers: Revenge of the Fallen, and others.
-IRM has the nation's largest collection of preserved railway equipment and, as such, we can offer trains with a variety of vintages, types, sizes, and "looks."
+The museum has starred in many television shows and movies including A League of Their Own, Groundhog Day, Flags of Our Fathers, Transformers: Revenge of the Fallen, and others.
+IRM has the nation's largest collection of preserved railway equipment.
+As such, we can offer trains with a variety of vintages, types, sizes, and "looks."
 Any period or place, we can help you set the scene.
 Whether you're looking for a turn-of-the-century streetcar, a steam engine with a train of Pullman cars, or a 1960s streamliner, the Illinois Railway Museum can help.
 We would love to discuss your project; contact us below or call our office at 815-923-4391 ext 2 to get started.

 Essential information about the Illinois Railway Museum